Public-Address/docs/docs/source/integration.rst

 Once you’ve entered those details please select ‘Test Connection’ – Public Address will then test the connection with your email server, which can take up to 60 seconds, before displaying a confirmation message that we’ve been able to successfully connect to your account.

-Of course if you experience any difficulty with any this set up process, our support team is standing by using the message icon in the bottom right corner, on 1300 158 048 or via support@publicaddress.com.au
+Of course if you experience any difficulty with any this set up process, our support team is standing by using the message icon in the bottom right corner, on 1300 158 048 or via support@publicaddress.ai

 .. _`Why can’t I add my Microsoft 365 account to Public Address?`: